-Interview with David Terceiro Nunes Pinheiro (Ministério Público do Estado do Pará (MPPA)
+Interview with David Terceiro Nunes Pinheiro (Ministério Público do Estado do Pará (MPPA))

 Ambika Samarthya-Howard: Could you talk about your role as a legislator, and how it relates to the coalition of the Brazilian Association of Members of the Public Prosecutor’s office of the Environment (ABRAMPA), and some of the climate action work?

-We have around 12 to 13 special areas of preservation here.
+We have more than 10 special conservation units here.
 The central city is not big, but our territory is one of the largest in the world.
-We need to deal with it, but it’s challenging because most of the territory is unexplored, and in special areas of preservation.
-It means there are no streets, no ways to get there, unless you get on an aeroplane or a boat.
-My work as the GA is especially with the environment, but I also work with the consumers in the third sector, especially the collective rights.
-I’m the only prosecutor who works with the environment.
+We need to deal with it, but it’s challenging because most of the territory is unexplored, and consists of conservation units.
+It means there are no streets, no ways to get there, unless you take an airplane or a boat.
+My work as a Public Prosecutor focuses primarily on environmental matters, but I also handle consumer protection and third sector issues, particularly collective rights.
+I’m the only prosecutor who works with environmental issues.

 Ambika Samarthya-Howard: Are you saying three people would be negotiating who owns the lands?